bryananthonyobrien/Anchor-Planning-Tool/README.md

 - **radius**: Signal range of each anchor in meters.
 - **length / width**: Dimensions of the rectangular coverage area in meters.
 - **attempts**: Number of random placement retries if a proposed anchor is too close to another.
 - **density_factor**: Controls spacing.
 Minimum allowed distance between anchors is `radius / density_factor`.

-Note: if either the length or width is less than the radius - increasing this will no effect.
+Note: if either the length or width is less than the radius - density_factor will not have the desired effect.

 ### `config.json`
 Provides simulation parameters.